Pool Coordinator

 Without a coordinator, every user-pool is independent.
 A pool_size of 40 across 5 users means up to 200 backend connections — and PostgreSQL fights to maintain its own limits.

-max_db_connections in PgBouncer caps the total but blocks new requests once the cap is reached.
-Whoever hit the cap first keeps their connections regardless of how heavily they use them, and slow workloads never yield to fast ones.
+max_db_connections in PgBouncer caps the total, but once the cap is reached new clients simply queue.
+Connections only free up when their current owner closes them naturally on server_idle_timeout.
+Whoever grabbed connections first keeps them regardless of how heavily they use them, and slow workloads never yield to fast ones.

 PgDoorman's Pool Coordinator caps the total and: